mallonie/luke/content/posts/mechanical-keyboard.md

-it's 40%, 60% or the full 105 key keyboard, doing the research, purchasing and finally putting it together are all part of the fun and even if there are issues, like the chattering issue with Zealio, that can add to the [fun](https://dwarffortresswiki.org/index.php/DF2014:Losing) if you let it :D.
+it's 40%, 60% or the full 105 key keyboard, doing the research, purchasing and finally putting it together are all part of the fun and even if there are issues, like the chattering issue with Zealio, that can add to the [fun](https://dwarffortresswiki.org/index.php/DF2014:Losing) if you let it :grinning:.

 ![A bheidh le leanúint…](/images/1%20_F2JG0zLHT3pKVorbtfyNw.jpeg "A bheidh le leanúint…")